-Users are prohibited from transmitting social security numbers through email or other insecure means unless reasonable precautions are taken to encrypt or password protect the information.
+Users are prohibited from transmitting social security numbers or credit card information through email or other insecure means unless reasonable precautions are taken to encrypt or password protect the information.
 All System users are required to maintain the confidentiality of student and personnel records.

 Users are required to act responsibly in regards to the content and maintenance of their electronic mailbox.
 This includes but is not limited to general maintenance, not engaging in activities that would encourage inappropriate or illegal content, and not engaging in activities compromising System data, integrity, security, or performance.

 The College provides email systems to students and employees and evaluates the integrity, risk, and compliance aspects of each email system.
 Because email accounts are assigned based on student and employee personally identifiable information, use of College email systems is the only manner in which the College and others can reasonably assume that it is communicating with the correct individual.